MengLeZhang/matching-causality-course/docs/slides1.md

 - world A = I got a degree (real world)
 - world B = I didn't a degree (counterfactual)

-If my wages were differred between A and B then a degree had an effect.
+- If my wages were differred between A and B then a degree had an effect.

-Hence where the name __potential outcome framework__.
-A causal effect is the difference between my outome and my potential coutome under a counterfactual.
+- Causal effect is the difference between my outome and my potential outcome under a counterfactual (hence __potential outcome framework__)

 ## Potential outcomes

-We cannot observe potential outcomes.
+- We cannot observe potential outcomes.
 But imagine we could:

 |           | Sex |   | Outcome world A (if treated) | Outcome world B (if not treated) | Is actually treated? | Outcome (in real life) |
 |-----------|-----|---|----------------------|--------------------------|----------------------|------------------------|